Reliability Evaluation of Individual Predictions: A Data-centric Approach: Discussions

 \subsubsection{Tuning Uncertainty Ratio Parameter}

 The next parameter we need to tune is the uncertainty ratio $u$, which estimates what percentage of data belongs to uncertain regions.
 Similar to the outliers ratios that help us transform the $k$-vicinity radii to probabilities, the expected uncertainty ratio $u$ helps us transform an uncertainty value in a $k$-vicinity to a probability.
-We consider the distribution of uncertainty values within the $k$-vicinity of tuples in $\dee$ for identifying $u$.
-To explain the intuition behind this choice, let us consider a classification task.
-While the uncertainty for the tuples far from the decision boundary should be low, the uncertainty suddenly increases as one gets close to the boundary.
+Consider the array $U_\dee=\{u_1,\cdots,u_n\}$, where $u_i$ is the uncertainty in the $k$-vicinity of $t_i\in \dee$.
+We use the distribution of values $U_\dee$ for identifying $u$.
+To explain the intuition behind this, let us consider a classification task.
+While the uncertainty for the tuples far from the decision boundary should be low, our experiments verify the uncertainty sharply increases as one gets close to the boundary.
 As a result, looking at the distribution of uncertainty values, one should be able to identify an estimation of $u$ by finding the sharp slope in the distribution of uncertainty values.
+For example, Figures~\ref{fig:uncertainty_ratio_regression} and \ref{fig:uncertainty_ratio_classification} highlight our experiment results for two different settings for regression and classification.
+In Figure~\ref{fig:uncertainty_ratio_regression}, one can visually confirm that the sharp slope happens around 5000 with an uncertainty value of around 2.
+Similarly, in Figures~\ref{fig:uncertainty_ratio_classification}, the sharp slope happens around 2000, with an uncertainty around 0.4.
 Following this intuition, we calculate the $k$-vicinity uncertainty for each tuple in $\dee$, and create the reverse cumulative distribution $\mathsf{V}:[0,1]\rightarrow \mathbbm{R}$ such that, for every value $r$, the ratio of tuples in $\dee$ with an uncertainty value larger than $\mathsf{V}(r)$ is $r$.
 For example, $\mathsf{V}(0.1)$ returns the value $u_{0.1}$ such that the uncertainty for $10\%$ of tuples is larger than it.
 We then identify the knee of this function (the sharp decrease in $\mathsf{V}(r)$) as the estimated uncertainty ratio.
 As a rule of thumb in our experiments, we observe that the knee falls around 10-15\%.